 I have never used a top stitching needle myself, preferring to go for a slightly larger universal needle for any top stitching needs!

 To switch your needle in and out on your sewing machine, you will need a small screwdriver, which is often provided with the sewing machine.

 To be able to sew, you will need access to different types of fabrics.
 I recommend starting with 100% cotton fabric as a sewing beginner, because this is an easier fibre to start with, and is more forgiving.

 It’s a good idea to start with a basic calico / muslin fabric, which is what we generally use to make a test garment when sewing clothes.
 This muslin is a good price for two meters.

 If you do not have access to a fabric shop near you, or are uncomfortable ordering online, you could start by rummaging through your closet or linen cupboard to see if there is something worn and old that can be cut up and practised on.

-I will cover fabric types more fully later in the learn to sew course, so for now, just note that 100% cotton muslin is advised as a learning fabric!
+I have covered the different fabric types in detail here, so for now, just add that 100% cotton muslin is advised as a learning fabric!

 Without thread, we have no way of joining the fabric together.
 I love Gutermann sew all threads as they’re readily available in many colours.

 As a base, you’ll want black and white, and as these will be used a lot, I recommend getting the biggest spool you can afford!